tristan-bambanian/Practical-Application-1/README.md

   - Prioritize coupons to drivers who have no urgent place to be
   - For drivers going to work or home, deliver the coupons to them when they are driving in the same direction as their destination
   - Make all coupons have a 1 day expiration

 I think some good next steps would be investigate the columns regarding the distance between the driver and the venue for the coupon to see if that has a significant impact on whether a driver will accept a coupon or not.
-It would also be nice to make the Yes/No accept the coupon answers more granular the next time this survey data is collected, so that answers "Right away" and "Later, before the coupon expires" are not both marked as a 1 in the data.
+It would also be nice to make the Yes/No "accept the coupon" answers more granular the next time this survey data is collected, so that answers "Right away" and "Later, before the coupon expires" are not both marked as 1 in the data to allow differentiation between these two answers.